wieli99/Bismuth-OS/README.md

 # Bismuth-OS

-This is an Android 9.0 Rom for the Mi6 (sagit)
+This is an Android 8 Rom for the Mi6 (sagit) which is based on LineageOS 15.1

 ## Authors